Boundary values in ultradistribution spaces related to extended Gevrey regularity: Abstract

 \section{Abstract}

 Following the well- known theory of Beurling and Roumieu ul\-tra\-di\-stri\-butions, we investigate new spaces of ultradistributions as dual spaces of test functions which correspond to associated functions of logarithmic-type growth at infinity.
-We prove that they can be represented as boundary values of analytic functions in corresponding infinitesimal wedge domains.
-The essential condition for that purpose, condition $(M.2)$ in the classical ultradistribution theory, is replaced by a new one, $\widetilde{(M.2)}$.
+In the given framework we prove that boundary values of analytic functions with the corresponding logarithmic growth rate towards the real domain are ultradistributions.
+The essential condition for that purpose, condition $(M.2)$ in the classical ultradistribution theory, is replaced by the new one, $\widetilde{(M.2)}$.
 For that reason, new techniques were performed in the proofs.
-As an application, we characterize the corresponding wave front sets.
+As an application, we discuss the corresponding wave front sets.